tejasvaidhyadev/Efficient-Co-RLSR/README.md

 The model will take last ```outputDim``` as target labels

 ### Baseline
-Implements the linear RSE(Ridge regression)
+Implements the RSE (also known as Ridge regression)

 ### Example
 Step1: keep the processed dataset file at ./dataset with last column corresponds to target label